MaximusPro/project-glabel/README.md

 	-te	Starting program in terminal(true/false)(Default false).
 	-ty	Type file(Default Application).
 	-i	Full Path to the icon file.
 	-ca	Categories in the Main Menu.
+If several keywords they need to share with a ";".
-	-d	Do not display the icon in the Main Menu.
+	-d	Do not display the icon in the Main Menu(true/false).
 	-pf	Indicates the path of file.
 --version Version program.